 Regular visitors will know the village pub in Marhamchurch, the Bullers Arms.
 This is about a 10 minute walk but there aren’t any street lights, so please remember a torch if you are planning a walk back along the lane.
 Find the pub on Facebook or call 01288 361277.
-The pub serves food but please check before planning to eat there as kitchen opening hours vary.
-If you would like a coffee or snack, the new village shop next to the village hall sells good coffee, tea, soft drinks, snacks and hot pasties.
+The pub is not serving food at the moment but you are welcome to eat a takeaway there (see a few suggestions below) and they will provide cutlery.

-Just outside the village by the canal the Weir is a modern child-friendly cafe and bistro, open daily 9am-4.30, with a children’s play area.
-The Weir also opens in early evenings Thursday-Sunday for a BBQ menu.
+Just outside the village by the canal the Weir is a modern child-friendly cafe and bistro, open daily 9am-8pm, with a children’s play area.
 You can walk over the fields to Widemouth Bay from here, or into Bude along the canal.

 Restaurants in Bude

 Life’s a Beach is a long-established restaurant overlooking Summerleaze beach.
-The owners have refurbished it over the winter.
-Fortunately some of our old favourites are still on the menu, although it no longer has a separate restaurant menu in the evenings.
-Open for breakfast until 8pm or 9pm (varies daily).
-New bar open till 9pm daily.
+The restaurant is open for breakfast until 7pm for food.
+The bar is open till 9pm daily.
 Good range of food and the fish, burgers, curries, salads are recommended.
 Children’s menu.
 Take-aways available to eat on the beach.

-Temple is a small, innovative cafe and restaurant open for brunch and lunch every day except Monday and evenings Thursday-Saturday.
+Temple is a small, innovative cafe and restaurant open for brunch, lunch and evenings Wednesday-Saturday.
 Locally-sourced interesting food, beautifully presented.
 Good coffee too.
 Located on Granville Terrace at the bottom of town, along from the TSB.